PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Arcade Physics
 ^^^^^^^^^^^^^^

-For now the scene editor only supports Arcade physics.
-It does not mean that you cannot add other type of physics to your game, else that you should setup the other physics bodies by hand, without any special tool.
+For now, the scene editor only supports Arcade physics.
+It does not mean that you cannot add another type of physics to your game, else that you should set the other physics bodies by hand, without any special tool.

 To enable Arcade physics on a sprite you have two options: